balaji1974/nosql/elasticsearch/README.md

 	"aggregations" : { … }
 }

-Types of aggreation are: Bucketing, Metrics, Matrix & Pipeline
+Types of aggregation are: Bucketing, Metrics, Matrix & Pipeline

 Bucketing
 {